 The Mobile Language Team takes a community-first approach to our work.
-Our work is guided by best-practice protocols for the maintenance and preservation of Aboriginal cultural heritage and language materials.
+Our work is also guided by best-practice protocols for the maintenance and preservation of Aboriginal cultural heritage and language materials.

-All activities, projects and work undertaken by, on or behalf of, or in partnership with the Mobile Language Team endeavours to be transparent in motivation, methods, obligations and engagement with the communities with which it works.
+All our activities with Aboriginal communities are transparent in motivation, engagement, methods, and outputs.
 Informed consent is fundamental to the Mobile Language Team’s approach.
 We take seriously the need for all work to be clearly explained and negotiated in advance and in good faith.
-Moreover, the implications, benefits and consequences this work will have on both individuals and communities involved must be exhaustive within reason.
-This is done through formal and informal discussions with community stakeholders.
+Moreover, the implications, benefits, and consequences this work will have on both individuals and communities involved is openly discussed.

-All activities, projects and work undertaken by, on or behalf of, or in partnership with the Mobile Language Team endeavours to appropriately recognise the ownership, the practices and the beliefs of the Aboriginal communities it works with.
-We recognise the right of Aboriginal people to have their cultural heritage materials protected and for individuals, families and communities to exercise self-determination with respect to these materials.
-The Mobile Language Team seeks to remain; neutral, fair and unbiased in all its work and activities with all Aboriginal community stakeholders.
+All our activities with Aboriginal communities recognise the ownership, practices, and beliefs of our partners.
+We recognise the right of Aboriginal people to have their cultural heritage materials protected and for individuals, families, and communities to exercise sovereignty with respect to these materials.
+The Mobile Language Team seeks to remain neutral and fair in all our work with Aboriginal community stakeholders.

-All activities, projects and work undertaken by, or on behalf of, or in partnership with the Mobile Language Team will be guided and directed by the Aboriginal communities it serves.
+All our activities with Aboriginal communities are guided and directed by the Aboriginal community the activity serves.
 Community is at the heart of all the work done by the Mobile Language Team.
-Our approach is community-centric and responds to the needs and wants of Aboriginal individuals, families and communities.
-As per request and negotiation the Mobile Language Team will become involved in the management of language and cultural materials on behalf of their Aboriginal community owners.
-During the course of the work conducted by the Mobile Language Team, new language and cultural materials are produced and maintained.
-These materials are archived and stored by the Mobile Language Team, on behalf of partner communities, and access to these materials is governed by community guidance and advice.
+Our approach is community centred and responds to the needs and wants of Aboriginal individuals, families, and communities.
+During the course of work conducted by the Mobile Language Team, new language and cultural materials are produced and maintained.
+These materials are archived and stored by the Mobile Language Team on behalf of partner communities, and access to these materials is governed by community guidance and advice.

 Anyone seeking access to these materials held by the Mobile Language Team, on behalf of communities, must seek formal approval through the rightful community owners of these materials.
 For help with this process please contact the Mobile Language Team at info@mobilelanguageteam.com.au or call us (08) 8313 0707.